BA in Education, Home Economics and Business Studies (MI022)

 - Ask a Question

 The BA in Education, Home Economics and Business Studies programme (post-primary) is a four-year, full-time, undergraduate concurrent teacher education degree (Level 8), currently offered at MIC Thurles.
-Graduates are, subject to Teaching Council approval, qualified to teach Home Economics and Business Studies to honours Leaving Certificate level.
+Graduates are qualified to teach Home Economics and Business Studies to honours Leaving Certificate level.

 Why study on this programme?